VanyaMuz/telegram-bot/README.md

-This is a bot that forwards the Viber messages to telegram.
-Working on desktop only by parsing viber.db.
+This is a bot that forwards Viber messages to Telegram.
+It works on desktop only by parsing viber.db.